sindresorhus/capture-website-cli/readme.md

     --authentication         Credentials for HTTP authentication
-    --debug                  Show the browser window to see what it's doing --dark-mode              Emulate preference of dark color scheme --launch-options         Puppeteer launch options as JSON
+    --debug                  Show the browser window to see what it's doing --dark-mode              Emulate preference of dark color scheme --local-storage          Set localStorage items before the page loads (Can be set multiple times) --launch-options         Puppeteer launch options as JSON
     --overwrite              Overwrite the destination file if it exists --inset                  Inset the screenshot relative to the viewport or \`--element\`.
-Accepts a number or four comma-separated numbers for top, right, left, and bottom.
+Accepts a number or four comma-separated numbers for top, right, bottom, and left.
     --clip                   Position and size in the website (clipping region).
 Accepts comma-separated numbers for x, y, width, and height.
     --no-block-ads           Disable ad blocking
+    --allow-cors             Allow cross-origin requests (useful for local HTML files) --wait-for-network-idle  Wait for network connections to finish

   Examples
     $ capture-website https://sindresorhus.com --output=screenshot.png